On View

 April 13 – June 8, 2025

 Visual Artist EunYoung Choi creates a new artwork onsite.
-She is inviting visitors to share family and community stories that will be reflected in the installation.
-Story-sharing continues over tea on Tuesday and Sundays through the spring.
+On selected Tuesdays and Sundays into June, she is inviting visitors to share family and community stories and contribute to the installation.
+The completed artwork remains on view through August.
+Story-sharing continues over tea on selected Tuesday and Sundays through the spring.
 The exhibition is curated by Hyewon Yi, director and curator of Amelie A. Wallace Gallery at SUNY Old Westbury.

 Similar to parlor’s etymology meaning a "room for speaking,” based on the Old French "parleor" or “parloir,” I hope to create a “Sarang-bang” at the Voelker Orth Museum for the community to come together and share their stories.

-This project is a recipient of a 2025 New York Foundation for the Arts Queens Fellowship award.
+This project is a recipient of a recipient of a 2025 NYFA Queens Fellowship award.